Nikon 1 V1 Comparison Review

 The Nikon 1 V1 is a mirrorless interchangeable lens camera that was officially introduced in September 2011 and is equipped with an one-inch sensor.
 It offers a resolution of 10 megapixel.

 Is the Nikon 1 V1 a good camera?
-The V1 has a Camera Elo of 1564.
+The V1 has a Camera Elo of 1491.
 This rating puts the V1 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (one inch cameras), the V1 also ranks below average. – Well, the Nikon 1 V1 is more than 8 years old, and there have been many other good digital cameras released since 2011.
+In terms of its sensor size category (one inch cameras), the V1 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Nikon 1 V1 is more than 11 years old, and there have been many other good digital cameras released since 2011.

 |Nikon 1 V1|

 |Nikon 1 mount lenses|

 |ISO 100 - 3 200 (100 - 6 400)|

 |3.0 LCD, 921k dots|